Zainab-Omar/post-grad-javascript-projects/README.md

 When your project is fully functioning and looking great, consider recording a demonstration of how your app works.
 Recording a demo allows you to showcase features you're particularly proud of.
-It also means you can provide context to your application that may not be apparent from just looking at the application itself.
+It also means you can provide context to your application that may not be apparent from just looking at the app itself.

 A demo recording should go through the essential parts of your application.
 One bonus that comes from doing this - during interviews, you will often need to